ManfredAabye/opensimMULTITOOLS/README.md

 Git https://git-scm.com/downloads/win

+Start the OpenSimulator with "dotnet OpenSim.dll".

+In the OpenSim console, type "create user" and enter the name "opensim" "avatar" a password 123, or whatever you want.

+In the console, type "load oar terrain.oar" to get a finished land.

+Start Firestorm Viewer and select create new grid in the OpenSim settings, paste the address http://127.0.0.1:9000" and have fun.

 ## Linux
 Ubuntu is one of the most popular Linux distributions and has good compatibility with other Linux versions,